🍀 Nette RobotLoader: high performance and comfortable autoloader that will search and autoload classes within your application.

 composer require nette/robot-loader

-It requires PHP version 7.1 and supports PHP up to 8.0.
+It requires PHP version 8.0.

 Like the Google robot crawls and indexes websites, RobotLoader crawls all PHP scripts and records what classes and interfaces were found in them.
 These records are then saved in cache and used during all subsequent requests.
 You just need to specify what directories to index and where to save the cache: